RickCogley/RCC-Hugo2015/content/post/20160325-view-source-in-mail-dot-app.md

 topics: [Tips,Software]
 tags: [Mail.app, keyboard shortcut, view source, email, headers, scam, phishing, trace, osx]
 draft: "true"
 postsummary: Want an easy way to see mail headers in Mail.app?
-They'll pop right up, and I promise you'll like it.
+Try this trick and they'll pop right up.
+I promise you'll like it.
 postsvg: icon-origami-butterfly
 aliases:
   - /articles/2013/01/30/view-source-in-mail-dot-app/
 ---

 Want an easy way to see mail headers in Mail.app?
+Try this.
 They'll pop right up, and I promise you'll like it.

 <!--more-->